nalsi/Info813/Report_8.md

 **Students' attitudes toward math**: the authors used three seven-point semantic differential scales of nervous-confident, capable-inept, angry-happy.
-For all of the three scales, the research tested twice at the beginnings of two terms.
-It includes the following variables:
+The researcher conducted the same survey twice at the beginnings of two terms, which creates the following variables:

--   X1
--   X2
--   X3
--   X1a
--   X2a
--   X3a
+-   nervous-confident (X1 and X1a)
+-   capable-inept (X2 and X2a)
+-   angry-happy (X3 and X3a)

-**Students' evaluation of the quantitative course**: using three seven-point Likert scale (1: strongly disagree; 7: strongly agree), the author asked the following three questions to the students:
+**Students' evaluation of the quantitative course**: using three seven-point Likert scale (1: strongly disagree; 7: strongly agree), the students rated the following three statements:

 -   "I will be able to use what I learned in this course" (Y1)
 -   "The subject matter of this course was not relevant to me" (Y2)
 -   "This was a great course" (Y3)

-**Students' scores of a aptitude test**: (score)
+**Students' scores of an aptitude test**: (score)

-The dataset includes the responses and scores of 141 students.

 Below is the head of the dataset.